MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 ```

 ### -StopAfter
-Specifies the time in minutes after which the updating run is canceled if it has not completed.
+Specifies the time in minutes after which the updating run is canceled if it hasn't completed.
 The
 time span can be expressed in the standard ways available in Windows PowerShell, for instance,
 `01:30:00` represents one hour and thirty minutes.
 By default, the updating run is allowed an
 unlimited amount of time to complete.